- Clinical science

 The investigation of choice is determined by the clinical presentation!

-The following table deals with some life-threatening but treatable secondary causes of headaches, which should be diagnosed as early as possible.
+The following table deals with secondary causes of headaches, some of which are life-threatening but treatable and should therefore be diagnosed as early as possible.

 |Causes||Diagnosis||Type of headache||Additional clinical features|